 - Partner with a technology vendor.
 Tools and technologies can proactively protect these accounts and alert you to potential hacks.
 Deploy these technologies to proactively identify and manage advanced attacks delivered via email, social media and mobile apps.

-By following these tips and best practices, you’ll be better prepared to protect your organization against a hacking incident, and if an incident happens, how to handle it and who to partner with to handle it quickly.
+By following these tips and best practices, you’ll be better prepared to protect your organization against phishing and a hacking incident, and if an incident happens, how to handle it and who to partner with to handle it quickly.
 Best wishes for a secure new year!

 To hear more about these tips in detail, listen to our webinar recording: https://go.proofpoint.com/2018-Digital-Risk-Forecast-Webinar.html